yaml/yamllm/ReadMe.md

 This is a project to play with various LLMs from the command line.

-At the moment only works with [Groq](https://console.groq.com/).
+At the moment it only works with [Groq](https://console.groq.com/) which you can use for free with generous limits.
+It's also pretty fast.

 The tool is written in YAMLScript and requires a recent `ys`.

-You can install it here with `make install-ys`.
+You can install it here (in `$PWD/bin/`) with `make install-ys`.

 ## Installation